Find, install, and uninstall applications from the Microsoft Store

 On January 12, 2021 the following apps will reach End of Support on HoloLens devices.
 We encourage you to use the following link on your device to use the web version of the app.

-The OneDrive app is not currently supported for Azure AD accounts on HoloLens.
+The OneDrive app is not currently supported for Microsoft Entra accounts on HoloLens.
 We recommend downloading the Microsoft OneDrive PWA app.
 [Follow these steps to download the app.]

 To download apps, you'll need to be signed in with a Microsoft account.
 Some apps are free and can be downloaded right away.
 For apps that require a purchase, you must be signed in to the Store with your Microsoft account and have a valid payment method.